Bat: Coevolutionary evidence

-Inner systematic
+Inner systematics

-Genetic evidence indicates that megabats originated during the early Eocene, and belong within the four major lines of microbats.
+A 2011 study supported separating megabats and microbats.
+However, other and more recent evidence indicates that megabats belong within the microbats.
 Two new suborders have been proposed; Yinpterochiroptera includes the Pteropodidae, or megabat family, as well as the families Rhinolophidae, Hipposideridae, Craseonycteridae, Megadermatidae, and Rhinopomatidae.
 Yangochiroptera includes the other families of bats (all of which use laryngeal echolocation), a conclusion supported by a 2005 DNA study.
 A 2013 phylogenomic study supported the two new proposed suborders.

 The 2003 discovery of an early fossil bat from the 52-million-year-old Green River Formation, Onychonycteris finneyi, indicates that flight evolved before echolocative abilities.
-Onychonycteris had claws on all five of its fingers, whereas modern bats have at most two claws on two digits of each hand.
-It also had longer hind legs and shorter forearms, similar to climbing mammals that hang under branches, such as sloths and gibbons.
+Unlike mordern bats, Onychonycteris had claws on all five of its fingers.
+It also had longer hind legs and shorter forearms, possible adaptations for climbing.
 This palm-sized bat had short, broad wings, suggesting that it could not fly as fast or as far as later bat species.
-Instead of flapping its wings continuously while flying, Onychonycteris probably alternated between flaps and glides in the air.
-This suggests that this bat did not fly as much as modern bats, but flew from tree to tree and spent most of its time climbing or hanging on branches.
-The distinctive features of the Onychonycteris fossil also support the hypothesis that mammalian flight most likely evolved in arboreal locomotors, rather than terrestrial runners.
+Instead of flapping its wings continuously while flying, Onychonycteris probably switched between flaps and glides in the air.
+Hence flight in bats likely developed from gliding. and in arboreal locomotors, rather than terrestrial runners.
 This model of flight development, commonly known as the "trees-down" theory, holds that bats first flew by taking advantage of height and gravity to drop down on to prey, rather than running fast enough for a ground-level take off.

 The molecular phylogeny was controversial, as it pointed to microbats not having a unique common ancestry, which implied that some seemingly unlikely transformations occurred.
 The first is that laryngeal echolocation evolved twice in bats, once in Yangochiroptera and once in the rhinolophoids.
-The second is that laryngeal echolocation had a single origin in Chiroptera, was subsequently lost in the family Pteropodidae (all megabats), and later evolved as a system of tongue-clicking in the genus Rousettus.
-Analyses of the sequence of the vocalization gene FoxP2 were inconclusive on whether laryngeal echolocation was lost in the pteropodids or gained in the echolocating lineages.
+The second is that laryngeal echolocation had a single origin in Chiroptera, was lost in the family Pteropodidae (all megabats), and later evolved as a system of tongue-clicking in the genus Rousettus.
+Analyses of the sequence of the vocalisation gene FoxP2 were inconclusive on whether laryngeal echolocation was lost in the pteropodids or gained in the echolocating lineages.
 Echolocation probably first derived in bats from communicative calls.
-The Eocene bats Icaronycteris (52 million years ago) and Palaeochiropteryx had cranial adaptations suggesting an ability to detect ultrasound.
+The Eocene bats Icaronycteris (52 million years ago) and Palaeochiropteryx had cranial adaptations suggesting an ability to produce ultrasound.
 This may have been used at first mainly to forage on the ground for insects and map out their surroundings in their gliding phase, or for communicative purposes.
-After the adaptation of flight was established, it may have been refined to target flying prey by echolocation.
-Analyses of the hearing gene Prestin seem to favour the idea that echolocation developed independently at least twice, rather than being lost secondarily in the pteropodids, but ontogenic analysis of the cochlea supports that laryngeal echolocation evolved only once.
+After the adaptation of flight was established, it may have been refined to target flying prey.
+A 2008 analysis of the hearing gene Prestin seems to favour the idea that echolocation developed independently at least twice, rather than being lost secondarily in the pteropodids, but ontogenic analysis of the cochlea supports that laryngeal echolocation evolved only once.